Attentive Group Equivariant Convolutional Networks: Attentive Group Equivariant Convolution

 \subsection{The Attentive Group Convolution as a Sequence of Group Convolutions and Pointwise Non-linearities}

 CNNs are usually organized in layers and hence, the input $f$ is usually convolved in parallel with a set of $N_o$ filters $\{\psi_{o}\}_{o=1}^{N_o}$.
 As outlined in the previous section, this implies that the attention maps can change as a function of the current filter $\psi_{o}$.
 One assumption broadly utilized in visual attention is that these maps do not depend on the filters $\{\psi_{o}\}_{o=1}^{N_o}$, and, hence, that $\alpha$ is a sole function of the input signal $f$ \cite{hu2018squeeze, park2018bam, woo2018cbam, diaconu2019affine, Romero2020Co-Attentive}.
-Consequently, attention becomes only dependent on $\tilde{g}$ (Eqs. \ref{eq:compute_ax} - \ref{eq:full_att}) and thus, the generation of the attention maps $\alpha^{\mathcal{C}}$, $\alpha^{\mathcal{X}}$ can be shifted to the input.
+Consequently, the attention coefficients $\alpha$ are reduced from a function $\alpha: G \times G \rightarrow [0,1]^{N_{\tilde{c}}}$ (c.f.,~Eq.~\ref{eq:att_g_conv}) to a function $\alpha: G \rightarrow [0,1]^{N_{\tilde{c}}}$.
+In other words, attention becomes only dependent on $g$ (see Eqs. \ref{eq:compute_ak_2}-\ref{eq:full_att}) and thus, the generation of the attention maps $\alpha^{\mathcal{C}}$, $\alpha^{\mathcal{X}}$ can be shifted to the input feature map $f$.
 Resultantly, the attentive group convolution is reduced to a sequence of conventional group convolutions and point-wise non-linearities (Thm.~\ref{thm1}), which further reduces the computational cost of attention: